zck119/dump/python.md

 #### `glob`

 `glob.glob` searches for files with given pattern and returns a list.
-Use `glob.iglob` for the corresponding iterator. **Note** that it omits directories without read permission without warning.
+Use `glob.iglob` for the corresponding iterator.

+**Note** that it omits directories without read permission without warning.

+**Note** that it omits files starting with dot.
+Use `os.walk` if dot files are meant to be included.

 #### `collections`